cs3110/textbook/src/chapters/interp/parsing.md

 **Header.** The *header* appears between `%{` and `%}`.
 It is code that will be copied literally into the generated `parser.ml`.
 Here we use it just to open the `Ast` module so that, later on in the grammar definition, we can write expressions like `Int i` instead of `Ast.Int i`.
-If we wanted we could also define some OCaml functions in the header.
+If we wanted, we could also define some OCaml functions in the header.

 ```text